Adjunct faculty job at State University of New York College at Cortland

 Fredonia, NY jobs

-The College of Liberal Arts and Sciences' History department is home to numerous faculty and staff members dedicated to providing students with engaging and meaningful classes.
+The College of Liberal Arts and Sciences' Philosophy department is home to numerous faculty and staff members dedicated to providing students with engaging and meaningful classes.
 As part of a continuous recruitment effort for part-time Adjunct Lecturers (Adjunct Instructor, NSA6), Fredonia seeks qualified candidates to teach courses on an as needed basis, consistent with the operating needs of the department.

 Rewards & Benefits